 - The technologist will add a small amount of the radiopharmaceutical to either scrambled eggs (if a solid study) or to formula/milk (if a liquid study).
 Please bring formula with you.

-- If you are having a gastric motility study you will be asked to eat scrambled eggs, toast, jam and a glass of water.
-(Please bring toast, jam and glass of water with you).
+- If you are having a gastric motility study you will be asked to eat scrambled eggs, toast, jam, and a glass of water.
+(Please bring bread and jam with you)